Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Abstract

 \section{Abstract}

-In the first work of this series, we adopt an AT2017gfo-like viewing-angle-dependent kilonova model and the standard afterglow model with lightcurve distribution based on the cosmological short gamma-ray bursts afterglows to simulate the luminosity functions and color evolution of both kilonovae and optical afterglow emissions from binary neutron star mergers.
-Only a small fraction of ($\sim20\%$) on-axis afterglows are dimmer than the associated kilonovae at the kilonovae peak time.
-At a very large viewing angle, e.g., $\sin\theta_{\rm v}\gtrsim0.40$, most kilonovae at the peak time would be much brighter than associated afterglows.
-Therefore, a large fractional of detectable kilonovae would be significantly polluted by associated afterglow emissions.
-We find that the maximum possible apparent magnitude for cosmological kilonovae is $\sim27-28$\,mag.
-Afterglow emission has a wider luminosity function compared with kilonova emission.
-At brightness dimmer than $\sim25-26$\,mag, according to their luminosity functions, the number of afterglows is much larger than that of kilonovae.
-Since the search depth of almost all the present and foreseeable survey projects is $<25$\,mag, the number of afterglow events detected via serendipitous observations would be much higher than that of kilonova events, consistent with the current observations.
-We find that it may be difficult to use the fading rate in a single band to directly identify kilonovae and afterglows among various fast-evolving transients by serendipitous surveys, especially if the observations have missed the peak time.
+In the first work of this series, we adopt a GW170817-like, viewing-angle-dependent kilonova model and the standard afterglow model with the lightcurve distribution based on the properties of cosmological short gamma-ray bursts afterglows to simulate the luminosity functions and color evolution of both kilonovae and optical afterglow emissions from binary neutron star (BNS) mergers. {We find that $\sim10\%$ afterglows are brighter than the associated kilonovae at the peak time, most of which are on-axis or nearly-on-axis.
+These kilonovae would be significantly polluted by the associated afterglow emission.
+Only at large viewing angles with $\sin\theta_{\rm v}\gtrsim 0.20$, the EM signals of most BNS mergers would be kilonova-dominated and some off-axis afterglows may emerge at $\sim5-10$\,day after the mergers.} At brightness dimmer than $\sim23-24$\,mag, according to their luminosity functions, the number of afterglows is much larger than that of kilonovae.
+Since the search depth of the present survey projects is $<22$\,mag, the number of afterglow events detected via serendipitous observations would be much higher than that of kilonova events, consistent with the current observations. {For the foreseeable survey projects (e.g., Mephisto, WFST, LSST) whose search depths can reach $\gtrsim23-24$\,mag, the detection rate of kilonovae could have the same order of magnitude as that of afterglows.} We also find that it may be difficult to use the fading rate in a single band to directly identify kilonovae and afterglows among various fast-evolving transients by serendipitous surveys.
 However, the color evolution between optical and infrared bands can identify them, since their color evolution patterns are unique compared with those of other fast-evolving transients.

 \keywords{Gravitational waves (678); Neutron stars (1108); Gamma-ray bursts (629)}